-Maintaining our network security and internal controls over access rights is of critical importance because sensitive and confidential personal information, such as names, addresses and phone numbers of our students and their parents, is primarily stored in our computer database.
-If our security measures are breached as a result of actions by third parties, employee error, malfeasance or otherwise, third parties may receive or be able to access student records, which could subject us to liabilities, interrupt our business and adversely impact our reputation.
-Additionally, we run the risk that our employees or third parties could misappropriate or illegally disclose confidential educational information in our possession.
+Maintaining our network security and internal controls over access rights is of critical importance because sensitive and confidential personal information, such as names, addresses, phone numbers of our students and their parents, as well as recordings of our CCTV monitoring system installed in our kindergartens and play-and-learn centers, which are primarily stored in our computer database or in our security centers.
+If our security measures are breached as a result of actions by third parties, employee error, malfeasance or otherwise, third parties may receive or be able to access confidential information of our students and potentially infringe students' right to privacy and portrait, which could subject us to liabilities, interrupt our business and adversely impact our reputation.
+Additionally, we run the risk that our employees or third parties could misappropriate or illegally disclose confidential information in our possession.
 As a result, we may be required to expend significant resources to provide additional protection from the threat of these security breaches or to alleviate problems caused by these breaches.